Kicksecure/privleap/PROTOCOL.md

 * `CREATE <username>` - Creates a communication socket for the specified user.
-  `privleapd` will respond with `OK` if this succeeds, `EXISTS` if the socket already exists, and `ERROR` if this fails.
+  `privleapd` will respond with `OK` if this succeeds, `EXISTS` if the socket already exists, and `CONTROL_ERROR` if this fails.
-* `DESTROY <username>` - Destroys a communication socket for the specified user. `privleapd` will respond with `OK` if this succeeds, `NOUSER` if the specified user does not have a communication socket, and `ERROR` if this fails.
+* `DESTROY <username>` - Destroys a communication socket for the specified user. `privleapd` will respond with `OK` if this succeeds, `NOUSER` if the specified user does not have a communication socket, and `CONTROL_ERROR` if this fails.

 `privleapd` can send the following messages on the `control` socket, which clients must be able to understand:

 * `OK` - The operation specified by the first client-sent message (either `CREATE` or `DESTROY`) in this session succeeded.
-* `ERROR` - The operation specified by the first client-sent message (either `CREATE` or `DESTROY`) in this session failed.
+* `CONTROL_ERROR` - The operation specified by the first client-sent message (either `CREATE` or `DESTROY`) in this session failed.
 * `EXISTS` - The first client-sent message was a `CREATE` message, but the username specified in the message already has a communication socket open.
 * `NOUSER` - The first client-sent message was a `DESTROY` message, but the